Skip to main content

 Hiring is more complicated than reviewing resumes and conducting interviews, even with the recent increase of layoffs more candidates in the pool don’t automatically equal better hires.

-Some recruiting mistakes can be easily corrected, others may be a product of your culture and can be difficult to change from within.
-Leveraging a recruiting partner like Hire Ventures can bring fresh eyes to your recruiting process and improve your quality of hire.
-We’ve seen so many mistakes, from poorly-crafted job postings to ghosting and losing candidates during the offer stage.
+Some recruiting missteps can be easily fixed, others are rooted in internal culture and require a fresh, outside perspective to address.
+That’s where a recruiting partner like Hire Ventures can help.
+From vague job postings to losing candidates during the offer stage, we’ve seen it all.
 Not to mention how hiring the wrong employee could create HR nightmares for your organization for years to come.

 A poorly crafted job posting can do more harm than you may think.
 Not only will it potentially turn off your target candidate, but it could also attract a slew of totally unqualified applicants, which means you waste time and resources weeding through the unqualified candidates to find someone worth screening.
 Even with the best applicant tracking system in place, the added work to reject and disposition those candidates is a burden.